cdrani/blog/_posts/2017-12-03-weekly-update-tmux-first-npm-package.md

   [Weekly Update](https://cdrainxv.github.io/blog/weekly-update/2017/11/25/weekly-update-dev-setup.html#changelog).
   It's disappointing considering that I want to be able to start seeking out jobs by the end-of-the-year/beginning-of-the-new-year time frame.
-It's an ambitious goal, but I have to set some kind of goals if I want to jump-start my career in software development early in 2018.
+It's an ambitious goal, but I have to set some kind of goal if I want to jump-start my career in software development early in 2018.
 It's not that I don't know react (I do), it's a matter of having a better grasp of it (and learning testing and incorporating redux (or some form of state management)).
 This week I will strive to create and post (here and a live version) of projects (regardless of size and difficulty), which both incorporate redux and some testing.

 * Finish the **vimscript** book and create something from the knowledge attained from it to reinforce the learning.